FZambia/centrifuge/docs/content/description.rst

 **presence** - enable/disable presence information

-**join_leave messages** - enable/disable sending join(leave) messages when client subscribes
+**join_leave** - enable/disable sending join(leave) messages when client subscribes
 on channel (unsubscribes from channel)

 **history_size** - Centrifuge keeps all history in memory.
 In process memory in case of using Memory Engine and in Redis (which also in-memory store) in case of using Redis Engine.
 So it's very important to limit maximum amount of messages in channel history.
 This setting is exactly for this.
+By default history size is 0 - this means that channels will have no history messages at all.

 **history_lifetime** - as all history is storing in memory it is also very important to get rid of old history data for unused (inactive for a long time) channels.
 This is interval in seconds to keep history for channel after last publishing into it.
-If you set this setting to 0 - history will never expire but it is not recommended due to design of Centrifuge.
+If you leave this setting to 0 - history will never expire but it is not recommended due to design of Centrifuge - as it will lead to memory leaks.

 Channels